yelucie/docusaurus-plugin-doc/docs/github-tutorial.md

 ### Create the GitHub App

 1. Go to your GitHub account → Settings → Developer settings → GitHub Apps
-2. Click "New GitHub App"
+2. Click on "New GitHub App"
 3. Fill in the required information:
    - **App name**
    - **Homepage URL**